Coney Island hot dog: Flint-style

 Flint-style coneys are characterized by a dry hot dog topping made with a base of ground beef heart, which is ground to a consistency of fine-ground beef.
 Some assert that in order to be an "authentic" Flint coney, the hot dog must be a Koegel coney and the sauce by Angelo's, which opened in 1949.
-However, the sauce was originally developed by a Macedonian in 1924, Simion P. (Sam) Brayan, for his Flint's Original Coney Island restaurant.
-Brayan contracted with Koegel Meat Company to make the coney Flint's Original Coney Island still makes, also contracting with Abbott's Meat to provide the fine-grind beef heart sauce base.
-Abbott's still makes Brayan's 1924 sauce base available to restaurants and the public through the Koegel Meat Company and Abbott's Meat.
+However, the sauce was originally developed by a Macedonian in 1920, George N. Brown for his Flint's Original Coney Island restaurant.
+Brown contracted with Koegel Meat Company to make the coney Flint's Original Coney Island still makes, also contracting with Abbott's Meat to provide the fine-grind beef heart sauce base.
+Abbott's still makes Brown’s 1924 sauce base available to restaurants and the public through the Koegel Meat Company and Abbott's Meat.
 Restaurants then add chopped onions sautéed in beef tallow, along with their own spice mix and other ingredients, to Abbott's sauce base to make their sauce.